Ezinnem/TodoApp/README.md

 A web application built using Node.js, express, and ejs.

-An application that aceepts and saves the user to inputs.
+An application that aceepts saves the user to inputs.